Andean flamingo: Human disturbance

 Not only are the flamingos' offspring numbers diminished by mining activities, but they are also affected by the egg collection by locals.
 This illegal hunting has increased over time due to an increase in international demand for flamingo eggs.
 Poaching is conducted by organized groups within Chile; the group members trap the flamingos and export them to Europe, the United States, and other overseas destinations.
-The exportation process in conducted mainly in the Altiplano, which is an area that has deep cultural roots in egg poaching.
+The exportation process is conducted mainly in the Altiplano, which is an area that has deep cultural roots in egg poaching.
 During the reproductive season, local families also take eggs from flamingo nests.
 The removal of eggs can disturb the nesting process and cause the flamingo to abandon its nest, even if some eggs remain.
 Egg removal might be acceptable if the local populations were malnourished, but studies on the diets of the local people show no protein deficiency.
 In the area of study, the common people raise llamas and alpacas, which offer a higher content of protein than flamingo eggs.

 Alongside mining activities, unregulated tourism has taken its toll on the flamingos' habitat.
 Over time, numerous peat bogs have developed throughout the land.
 These bogs gradually build up and begin to overflow into the lake.
 When the bogs enter the lake, they decrease the surface area of the water and prevent the flamingos from entering the lake to feed.

 As a result of the mining and the tourism, new infrastructure, such as highways, are being built into the Andes.
 Highways now run alongside the flamingos' habitat.
 With the addition of these roads, accessibility to the flamingos' habitat increases, leading to more commercial mining and tourism, which in turn results in detrimental effects to the Andean flamingo population.
 The development of new infrastructure has caused severe fragmentation of the lake, diminishing the biodiversity, and increasing the possibility of extinction for all species.

 The demand for surface and underground water, energy production, and transportation, as well as unregulated tourism, have all increased in the last two decades.
 These increases were documented to be most significant in Chile, the main location for Andean flamingo breeding colonies.
 As a consequence, these areas are concentrated with toxic compounds due to mineral and hydrocarbon exploration.
 Since the 1980s, the number of successful breeding colonies and the total production of chicks of Andean flamingos declined.
-As a result, the Andean flamingos are threatened species.
+As a result, the Andean flamingo is a threatened species.